Glitazones for type 2 diabetes

 Most medicines have two names: the active ingredient and the brand name.
 The active ingredient is the chemical in the medicine that makes it work.
 The brand name is the name given to the medicine by its manufacturer.
 There may be several brands that contain the same active ingredient.
 This website uses active ingredient names, with brand names in brackets.
 We also discuss medicines in groups or ‘classes’, when their effects or actions are very similar.

 The glitazones are effective at lowering blood glucose but have not been shown to reduce the long-term complications of diabetes (such as heart disease and stroke).
 This may become clear when they have been used by more people for longer periods of time.

 Diabetes is a progressive condition.
 After a while, a single medicine will not be enough to control the levels of glucose in your blood.
 It could be months or years before this happens — but once it does another kind of diabetes medicine needs to be added to metformin (or a sulfonylurea) to control blood glucose levels.

 Most commonly, people will start taking both metformin and a sulfonylurea when they need two medicines to control their blood glucose.
 However, some people can’t take this combination because they experience bad side effects, or they have a medical condition or another reason that means they can’t take metformin or a sulfonylurea (i.e. a contraindication).
 These people may have another kind of diabetes medicine added to their metformin (or sulfonylurea) instead.

 The glitazones (pioglitazone and rosiglitazone) are one kind of diabetes medicine that can be used when this happens.
-They can be added to metformin or a sulphonylurea.
+Pioglitazone can be added to metformin or a sulphonylurea.
 Rosiglitazone can be added to metformin and is available as a combination tablet (Avandamet).

 What do glitazones do?